Ayush1619/Cloth_Donations_UI/README.md

 We are designing this Mobile app for donating unwanted old clothes.
 To use the app, users simply snap a photo of the item they would like to give away and then answer a few short questions.
 The app will then match the item with the appropriate charity and reach out to the user to schedule a pick-up time.

 ## My role in this project:
-I have made design and UI for our app "Clothic".I have design following pages:
+I have made UI/UX for our app "Clothic" by using Adobe XD and Figma.I have design following pages:
-Login, Register, Home, Active donations, and Profile.
+Login, Register, Home, Active donations, and Profile,Chat history,Chat window.

 Screenshots